 Ed Little represents Californians for Safety and Justice (CSJ) in the State Capitol and among state policymakers and policy advocates across the state of California.
 Ed helps to lead CSJ’s development of an annual legislative policy agenda and legislative priorities and facilitate the organization’s analysis of policy developments and trends.
 Assists in leading and shepherding the organization’s legislative agenda.

 Ed maintains effective relationships with the offices of state legislators, local community-based and elected leaders in key cities, counties, state corrections agencies, the California Governor, and others.

-Edward Little, is a leading policy professional in criminal justice reform with an extensive background in the areas of social justice, workforce development, reentry, and policing.
+Ed is a leading policy professional in the justice movement with an extensive background in the areas of workforce development, reentry, and constitutional policing.

-Ed has worked with members of Ohio’s General Assembly to develop comprehensive legislation addressing criminal justice reform, reentry policy and collateral sanctions.
-These bills include
+Ed has also worked with Ohio’s General Assembly to develop comprehensive legislation addressing the legal system, reentry policy and collateral consequences.

 Ed served as a consultant to Cuyahoga County, Department of Justice Affairs to assist with the creation, strategic planning, and establishment of the first Office of Reentry in the State of Ohio.

 Ed is a founding member and Co-Chair of the Collaborative for a Safe, Fair and Just Cleveland (CSFJC).
 The Collaborative helped to develop the comprehensive reforms outlined in Cleveland’s Consent Decree with the US Department of Justice.
 Ed continued to work with Cleveland Police Commission (CPC) and the Cleveland Division of Police (CPD) to develop policies for Search & Seizure, Community Problem Oriented Policing, and the Community & Police Mediation Program.